richardlucas761/Back-End-Developer-Interview-Questions/README.md

 * Many state that, in Object-Oriented Programming, Composition is often a better option than Inheritance.
 What's you opinion?
 * What is an Anti-corruption Layer?
 * Singleton is a design pattern that restricts the instantiation of a class to one single object.
 Writing a Thread-Safe Singleton class is not so obvious.
 Would you try?
 * The ability to change implementation without affecting clients is called Data Abstraction.
-Produce and example violating this property, then fix it.
+Produce an example violating this property, then fix it.
 * Write a snippet of code violating the Don't Repeat Yourself (DRY) principle.
 Then, fix it.
 * How would you deal with Dependency Hell?
 * Is goto evil?
 You may have heard of the famous paper "Go To Statement Considered Harmful" by Edsger Dijkstra, in which he criticized the use of the `goto` statement and advocated structured programming instead.
 The use of `goto` has always been controversial, so much that even Dijkstra's letter was criticized with articles such as "'GOTO Considered Harmful' Considered Harmful".
 What's your opinion on the use of `goto`?